jacobc94/my-website/README.md

 Updates made on GitHub before Rebase

-## Repository Purpose
+Repository Purpose
-This will conflict with whatever is on the remote repo.
-Local Edit
+This file is just a readme file

+##Purpose
+the purpose of this file is to provide examples of how Git and GitHub work together.